mdziemianko/amp-panel-designer/README.md

 A tool to design instrument amplifier panels declaratively using YAML.

-The generated output can be used to generate engraver or laser cutter gcode.
+The generated output can be used to generate engraver or laser cutter gcode or imported into any vector graphics editing software.

 ## Usage